Rajasansi: Demographics

+The table below shows the population of different religious groups in Raja Sansi city and their gender ratio, as of 2011 census.

 Climate

 Rajasansi has a semiarid climate, typical of Northwestern India and experiences four seasons primarily: winter season (December to March, when temperatures can drop to -1 C, summer season (April to June) where temperatures can reach 45 C, monsoon season (July to September) and post-monsoon season (October to November).
 Annual rainfall is about 703.4 mm.
 The lowest recorded temperature is -3.6 C, was recorded on 9 December 1996 and the highest temperature, 47.8 C, was recorded on 9 June 1995.
 The official weather station for the village is the Civil Aerodrome.
 Weather records here date back to 15 November 1947.

 Politics

 The city is part of the Raja Sansi Assembly Constituency.